ItsMeForLua/ln_messagepack/README.md

 ## ln-messagepack

-An efficient, fast, and pure [MessagePack](https://msgpack.org/index.html) serialization library for Lean 4.
+A [MessagePack](https://msgpack.org/index.html) serialization library for Lean 4.

-`ln-messagepack` provides a simple and type-safe API for encoding and decoding Lean data structures into the MessagePack binary format, making it ideal for data exchange, network protocols, and compact storage.
+`ln-messagepack` provides a simple API for encoding and decoding Lean data structures into the MessagePack binary format, making it ideal for data exchange, network protocols, and compact storage.

 ## Features

-- ✅ **Type-safe API:** Uses typeclasses (`MsgPackEncode`/`MsgPackDecode`) for safe serialization.
+-  **Type-safe API:** Uses typeclasses (`MsgPackEncode`/`MsgPackDecode`) for safe serialization.
-- ✅ **Primitives:** Full support for nil, bool, int, uint, and string types.
+-  **Primitives:** Full support for nil, bool, int, uint, and string types.
-- ✅ **Collections:** Out-of-the-box support for `Array` and `List`.
+-  **Collections:** Out-of-the-box support for `Array` and `List`.
-- ✅ **Extension Types:** Support for the ext format family, with Timestamp provided as a built-in example.
+-  **Extension Types:** Support for the ext format family, with Timestamp provided as a built-in example.
-- ✅ **Custom Structs:** Easily extend to your own data types by implementing the `MsgPackEncode`/`MsgPackDecode` instances.
+-  **Custom Structs:** Easily extend to your own data types by implementing the `MsgPackEncode`/`MsgPackDecode` instances.
-- ✅ **Zero Dependencies:** Relies only on the standard batteries library.
+-  **Zero Dependencies:** ln-messagepack requires no third party libraries.
-- ✅ **Pure Lean:** No FFI or external dependencies.
-- ✅ **Tested & Benchmarked:** Includes a test suite and performance benchmarks.
+- **Tested & Benchmarked:** Includes a test suite and performance benchmarks.

 # Why Not JSON?